-Calamsi is full of vitamin C, is believed to enhance immunity.
+Calamansi, which is full of vitamin C, is believed to boost immunity.
 It also has antioxidant properties and can help to reduce gastric acidity.
-Although they ripen to orange, they are frequently plucked while still green.
+People often pluck them while they’re still green, even though they ripen to orange.

 Camu Camu, also known as Myrciaria Dubia, is a sour berry that looks like a cherry.
 Although dietary supplements should always be used with caution, Camu Camu has numerous potential health benefits worth considering.